Skip to content

 CORS

-The -allowed-origin flag controls which browser origins are allowed to open a WebSocket connection.
+ALLOWED_ORIGIN controls which browser origins are allowed to open a WebSocket connection.
 Set it to your app's exact origin (scheme + host + port):

--allowed-origin "https://myapp.com" # production
+ALLOWED_ORIGIN=https://myapp.com # production

--allowed-origin "http://localhost:5173" # local dev without Docker
+ALLOWED_ORIGIN=http://localhost:5173 # local dev

--allowed-origin "*" # allow all (dev only)
+ALLOWED_ORIGIN=* # allow all (default, dev only)

-The default * is intentionally permissive for local development.
 Always set a specific origin in production.

 sql